 Let’s say you want to go beyond building awareness and enjoying the attention of possibly hundreds of people.
 Let’s say you want to do the difficult part, which is convincing people that your product/service is worth their hard-earned money.

 How do you pull it off?
-How do you take the prospect by the hand and guide them towards the ultimate decision?
-We shall explore in this article.
+How do you take the prospect by hand and guide them towards the ultimate decision?
+We shall explore this in this article.

 What Is the Webinar Sales Funnel?